by Diane Linsley

 The way you talk to yourself affects how you communicate with others.
 Even when you don't speak your thoughts out loud, people can feel the vibration of your energy.

 Compassionate self-talk is a way to train yourself to communicate more compassionately - starting with yourself.
-A person who is at peace with himself will be at peace with everyone.
+A person who is at peace with their self will be at peace with everyone.

 "The biggest embrace of love you'll ever make is to embrace yourself completely.
 Then you'll realize you've just embraced the whole universe, and everything and everybody in it." ~Adayashanti

 Here's a Loving Kindness meditation.
 It's based on the traditional Buddhist practice called Metta Bhavana.
-Research shows heightened levels of compassion in people who practice Metta meditation.
+Studies show heightened levels of compassion and better brain function in people who practice Metta meditation.

 As a life coach, I use many different processes to help